SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Experiments

-We evaluate the effect of hyperparameters on the performance of SPHENIC in the HBC dataset and DLPFC-151507 dataset, which includes the trade-off coefficients of the loss function ($\lambda_1$ and $\lambda_2$).
-Fig. \ref{fig_para} demonstrates the ARI of SPHENIC when $\lambda_1$ and $\lambda_2$ are varied from $10^{-3}$ to $10^3$.
-From this figure, the proposed SPHENIC is insensitive to both $\lambda_1$ and $\lambda_2$ in the range $10^{-3}$ to $10^{-1}$, further illustrates the robustness of our proposed SPHENIC.
+\textbf{Hyperparameter Sensitivity Analysis.} We evaluate the effect of different hyperparameters on the performance of our proposed SPHENIC in the HBC dataset, which includes the trade-off coefficients of the total loss function ($\lambda_1$ and $\lambda_2$).
+Fig. \ref{fig_para} demonstrates the ARI term of our SPHENIC when $\lambda_1$ and $\lambda_2$ are varied from $10^{-3}$ to $10^3$.
+From this figure, the proposed SPHENIC is insensitive to both $\lambda_1$ and $\lambda_2$ in the range $10^{-3}$ to $10^{-1}$, further illustrating the robustness of our proposed SPHENIC.
+Sensitivity analysis of the EPI hyperparameters is further demonstrated in the supplementary materials.